Iloilo Sun Yat Sen High School: School seal and logo

 The seal is a blue inverted equilateral triangle with the face of Dr. Sun Yat-sen placed on top.
 The words on the seal are marked with a white color.

-The triangle bears the name “中山中學” which is the Chinese writing of the school's name.
-The initials “S.Y.S.H.S.” which means “Sun Yat Sen High School” lies at the bottom with “ILOILO” forming an arch under it.
-Near the corner of the triangle is a vertically displayed “RP” which stands for the Republic of the Philippines.
+The triangle bears the name “中山中學” which is the school's name in Chinese.
+The initials "S.Y.S.H.S."
+(Sun Yat Sen High School) are at the bottom, with "ILOILO" forming an arch under it.
+Near the corner of the triangle is a vertically displayed "RP" (Republic of the Philippines).